Simple Modal Types for Functional Reactive Programming: Abstract

 \section{Abstract}

 Functional reactive programming (FRP) is a declarative programming paradigm for implementing reactive programs at a high level of abstraction.
 It applies functional programming principles to construct and manipulate time-varying values, also known as \emph{signals}.
-However, for this programming paradigm to work in practice, an FRP language must ensure that programs are \emph{causal}, \emph{productive}, and free from \emph{space leaks}.
+However, for this programming paradigm to work in practice, an FRP language must ensure that programs are \emph{causal}, \emph{productive}, and free of \emph{space leaks}.
 Over the past fifteen years, several modal type systems to enforce these operational properties have been developed.

 We present a new FRP language with a significantly simplified modal type system that imposes fewer restrictions than previous modal FRP languages while still guaranteeing the central operational properties of causality, productivity, and absence of space leaks.
-The key enabling idea is to alter the semantics of signals so that the type system can safely allow more programs to type-check, which also makes the language more expressive.
-With this new semantics, signals are modelled as mutable references whose mutability is tightly controlled by the `later' type modality.
-This disciplined form of mutability also enables more efficient in-place updates of signals, all while preserving a functional programming style.
+The key enabling idea is to define the language's semantics so that it is impossible to inspect a signal's past.
+In particular, a signal only stores its current value and how to compute its future values, but it cannot retain its past values.
+As a result, we obtain a language with a simpler modal type system that is also more expressive and supports a more modular programming style compared to previous modal FRP calculi without space leaks.
+While the central idea applies to both synchronous and asynchronous FRP, we focus here on the more challenging asynchronous case.